Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

 💡News
 ======
+- Served as Reviewer for <br>Asian Journal of Research in Computer Science</br>
+- Served as Reviewer for <br>Journal Of Computer Sciences And Informatics</br>
 - Submitted to ACL Rolling Review on December 2024, "*PatentScore: Multi-dimensional Evaluation of LLM-Generated Patent Claims*"
+- Served as Reviewer for <br>ICONIP2024</br>

 📚Publications
 ======